 - Are they someone you can trust?
 Ask for references.
-Any serious airspace security provider will be willing to provide client and partner references and most likely specific use cases to prove they know what they’re talking about.
+Any serious counter UAV (“counter drone”) provider will be willing to provide client and partner references and most likely specific use cases to prove they know what they’re talking about.
 Also, be careful about maximum coverage ranges.
-Ask your provider if the numbers they’re providing are under average or ideal conditions.
+Ask the provider if the drone detection ranges they’re giving you are under average or ideal conditions.
 The difference may be surprising.

 - Are they committed?
-Does your provider make the sale and that’s the end of the relationship?
-Just like the “friend” who disappears once they’ve got what they wanted, a provider who cuts all contact post-sale is someone to watch out for.
-Look for an airspace security company that watches over you.
+Does the provider make the sale and that’s the end of the relationship?
+Just like a “friend” who disappears once they’ve got what they wanted, a provider who cuts all contact post-sale is someone to watch out for.
+Look for an anti drone security company that watches over you.
 Post-sale service, software updates, and troubleshooting are essential.

 - Are they knowledgeable?
-We’ve all had the annoying friend who claims to know it all but can’t back it up.
+We’ve all seen that annoying guy who claims to know it all but can’t back it up.
 Test a potential provider’s knowledge and background.
 Does their representative and/or team have experience in the defense and security fields?
-What about their materials – do they straddle that fine line between in-depth and easy-to-understand, or do they go too far one way or the other?
+What about their materials – do they straddle the fine line between in-depth and easy-to-understand, or do they go too far one way or the other?
 Can they explain how their technology works in a simple and thorough way?

 - Are they passionate?
 Trustworthiness, commitment, and knowledge are all extremely important qualities, but without a passionate outlook, a friendship risks falling flat.
 Is the provider you’re considering constantly learning and updating their knowledge on the CUAS field and all its innovations?
 Are they already doing their own research and development, or planning too soon, or do they purchase all their technology from third parties?
 A motivated airspace security provider will always be on the lookout for the newest threats and the latest solutions.

 So, you’ve found an airspace security provider that seems to have all the qualities you’re looking for.
 Now it’s time to take a closer look at their equipment.
 While it’s extremely important to have a passionate and knowledgeable security team, without the right tools your airspace is still at high risk.
-Ask yourself the following questions when examining a provider’s’ technology:
+Ask yourself the following questions when examining counter UAS technology:

 Think Long Term